01-edu/Branch-Mobile/subjects/flutter_piscine/week01/day03/quizApp/README.md

 ### Introduction

-Develop a [**stateful app**](https://docs.flutter.dev/development/ui/interactive) that displays categories that you can choose from, i.e. history, pop culture, math, geography, etc (add name, and appropriate image).
+Develop a [**stateful Quiz app**](https://docs.flutter.dev/development/ui/interactive) that displays categories that you can choose questions from.
+Possible categories: history, pop culture, math, geography, etc (appropriate name, image must be added to all categories).

-Next, after tapping on the category the new route must show a corresponding image to the category, the question itself, true/false buttons.
+After tapping on the category the new route must show a corresponding image to the category, the question itself, true/false buttons.

 After the question has been answered, you must let the user know if the question was answered correctly.

-After the quiz is finished, user must see their result.
+After the quiz is finished, a user must see their result.

 ### Objective